MichalZamberg/MichalZamberg.github.io/README.md

-# 👋 Welcome
+# Michal Zamberg Elad

-I'm Michal.
+## 🧡 About Me

-## 🌱 About ME
+My name is Michal, I'm a PhD student.
-I'm a PhD student at Michal Ramot's Lab, researching Social Cognition.
+I live in Tel Aviv.